codefresh-io/steps/incubating/healthcheck/README.md

 `kubernetes_statefulset` Check that Kubernetes statefulset has all replicas available (Deployment Successful)

+`kubernetes_jobs` Check that Kubernetes job completed successfull if not return logs for containers from last executed pod.

 `linkerd` Watch Prometheus metrics from Linkerd for given time confirming Success Rate remains higher than threshold configured.

 `datadog-slo` Check that Datadog SLO is still matching expected SLA